Master of Planning/Master of Public Administration

 Comparative International Development (PPD 526) – 2 units

 The Social Context of Planning (PPD 527) – 2 units

 Legal Environment of Planning (PPD 529) – 2 units

 Planning History and Urban Form (PPD 533) – 2 units

 Students take PPD 531L (4, 4) to total 8 units.

-Students take 14 units of elective courses within USC Price.
+Students take 14 units of elective courses within the USC Price School.
 Eight of these elective units must be taken in the planning program to fulfill the selected concentration gateway and methodology course requirements.
 Dual degree students who complete 502x with a grade of B or higher need not take PPD 525.
 Instead, students who have completed 502x should take additional elective courses within Policy, Planning, and Development for a total of 16 elective units.